Brinzopt, eye drops 10 mg/ml 5 ml

 No cases of overdose have been reported.

-Symptoms: electrolyte imbalance, acidosis and adverse effects on the nervous system may develop.
+Symptoms: Electrolyte imbalance, acidosis and adverse effects from the nervous system may develop.

-Treatment: conducting symptomatic and supportive therapy.
-It is recommended to monitor the electrolyte level in plasma (especially potassium) and blood pH.
+Treatment: symptomatic and supportive therapy.
+It is recommended to monitor plasma electrolyte levels (especially potassium) and blood pH levels.

 ---|---|